tomkaXX/BuildStuff/README.md

 ---

-Here’s a guide to setting up Microsoft AirSim on a MacBook for testing drones and other vehicles in simulation:
+Here’s a guide for testing drones and other vehicles in simulation:

 | **Simulator**              | **Platform**             | **Control Options**                    | **Hardware Requirements**                          | **Special Features**                                    | **Ideal For**                                         | **Link**                                                |
 |----------------------------|--------------------------|----------------------------------------|----------------------------------------------------|---------------------------------------------------------|---------------------------------------------------------|----------------------------------------------------------|